natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 Similar to Safing Portmaster, this DNS firewall will allow you to do the same things, even add custom blocklists and manage all your devices through a central hub with a beatiful web UI.

+Note: Read the documentation carefully and make sure you don't have two dns providers running at the same time.

 Video follow along:

 .. raw:: html